Mercerenies/a-turtles-troll/README.md

 * Feeding cookies to parrots causes them to duplicate now
 * Pumpkin helmets no longer count as armor for temperature purposes
+* Custom hats (per Raccoon Mischief) no longer provide the protection or downsides of ordinary carved pumpkin hats
 * Red sand and sandstone now apply the **sandattack** effect as well
 * Red sand will sometimes fall during **sandattack**